This site is intended for healthcare professionals

 Correctly matching patients to treatments or clinical trials • Infrastructure for patients to identify and receive matched treatments (approved or unapproved)

-• Tools: clinicaltrials.gov database, local molecular academic tumour boards, commercially-available molecular testing reports that offer access to ordering clinicians
+• Tools: clinicaltrials.gov database, local molecular academic tumor boards, commercially-available molecular testing reports that offer access to ordering clinicians

 Responding to unmet treatment needs for mCRPC

-To help meet unmet treatment needs for mCRPC, novel first-line pharmaceutical strategies, including new therapeutic combinations, are under investigation
+To help meet unmet treatment needs for metastatic castration-resistant prostate cancer (mCRPC), novel first-line pharmaceutical strategies, including new therapeutic combinations, are under investigation

 Can knowledge of treatment mechanism of action improve mCRPC management?

-Professor Karim Fizazi describes target pathways, beyond the androgen receptor, that can guide the choice of therapy for men with mCRPC.
+Professor Karim Fizazi (Institut Gustave Roussy, Villejuif, France) describes key target pathways that influence choice of therapy for mCRPC.
+View transcript.

 In advanced prostate cancer, there is an unmet need for new, alternative treatments that could overcome treatment resistance.
-In the mCRPC setting, several investigational treatments have emerged as candidate first-line treatments, and could become the next-generation standard-of-care (SOC) (Table 3)21,63.
+In the mCRPC setting, several investigational treatments have emerged as candidate first-line treatments and could become the next-generation standard of care (SoC; Table 3).21,68

 NCT number (trial name) Setting Treatment arms Results